usgs/geomag-algorithms/docs/XYZ.md

 Historically, the most common coordinate system used to specify measured geomagnetic fields has been HDZ, where:

--  H is the magnitude of the geomagnetic field vector tangential to the Earth&rsquo;s surface
+- H is the magnitude of the geomagnetic field vector tangential to the Earth&rsquo;s surface;
--  D is the declination, or clockwise angle from the vector pointing to the geographic north pole to the H vector
+- D is the declination, or clockwise angle from the vector pointing to the geographic north pole to the H vector;
--  Z is the downward component of the geomagnetic field
+- Z is the downward component of the geomagnetic field.

 This coordinate system is useful for navigation (it is the natural coordinate system for a magnetic compass), and any scientific analysis conducted in a geomagnetic field-aligned reference frame, but is somewhat awkward for most other applications.
 A more generally useful set of coordinates for scientific analysis and engineering applications is the XYZ system:

--  X points to the geographic north pole
+-  X points to the geographic north pole;
--  Y points eastward
+-  Y points eastward;
--  Z, as before, points downward
+-  Z, as before, points downward.